Although many people assume that a sore throat means strep throat, most sore throats are not strep.

 Abdominal pain and/or nausea

 A red skin rash (scarlet fever), but not in all cases

 To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about Strep Throat, contact our Family Resource Center.
+For additional resources about Strep Throat, contact our Center for Families Resource Library.